 Kyoto Century Hotel

-A solid reminder of Japan's economic tourism boom in the 1980s, but well maintained and modernized so as not to be too retro, the Century Hotel remains one of Kyoto's best-located hotels.
+With a 2018 remodeling that brought the hotel up to modern standards, the Century Hotel remains one of Kyoto's best-located hotels.
 Right next to Kyoto Station, which places you within reach of trains as well as dining and shopping.

 Hotel Granvia Kyoto

 Located literally on top of Kyoto Station, you can't get a better location for sightseeing that this.
 A multitude of fine dining options both in the hotel and in Kyoto Station.
 The Granvia chain is well known in Japan as a high end "western style" hotel, and sells out early year round.
 For travelers who want to use Kyoto as a base to travel by train to other cities nearby like Nara and Osaka, the Granvia is an excellent choice.